Skip to content

 Georgina Brewis

 Georgina Brewis is Professor of Social History at IOE, UCL's Faculty of Education and Society.
-She is a historian of higher education, voluntary action and humanitarianism in Britain and the wider world in the nineteenth and twentieth centuries....
+She is a historian of higher education, voluntary action and humanitarianism in Britain and the wider world in the 19th and 20th centuries.
+Her current...